 Here are some of my favorite reader questions from the last few months.
-If you have a question, please use the contact form to submit them.
+If you have a question, please use the contact button in the lower right corner to submit them.
 I’ll answer the best ones – name and email redacted, of course.

 Here we go!